Diamondbacks vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Corbin Carroll and others are available when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday (at 10:10 PM ET).
+You can find player prop bet odds for Jose Ramirez, Corbin Carroll and other players on the Cleveland Guardians and Arizona Diamondbacks ahead of their matchup at 4:10 PM ET on Sunday at Chase Field.

 Bet on this matchup or its props with BetMGM!